 Want to learn how to get access in just 2-Clicks, without having to know your client's business manager ID?
 Click here 😎.

-(2) Request Access to your client’s Facebook Page only
+(2) How to request access to your client’s Facebook page only

-For this way to request access, your client does not need to have Business Manager set up.
+If you only need access to the client’s Facebook Page and none of the other assets, your client does not need to have Business Manager set up.

 - You must assign a primary Facebook Page to your Business Manager (for identification)